muziqconan/barbarians-buildmanager/README.md

 - Automatic database backup before every import
 - Detects required mods with Steam Workshop links
 - Collision check — blocks import if the map location is already occupied
-- Auto-updater — notifies you when a new version is available

 ## Download
 👉 **[Latest release](https://github.com/muziqconan/barbarians-buildmanager/releases/latest)**